-4. Click OK to confirm the VM attachment
+4. Click OK to confirm the VM attachment and repeat the previous steps for the remaining virtual machines.

-4.4.4 Create Snapshots for the Master Virtual Machines
+4.3.4 Create Snapshots for the Master Virtual Machines

 In order to proceed with pod cloning, snapshots must be created on each of the pod's virtual machines.